wassim21/PhoneValidator/README.md

 # w-phone-validator

 A simple phone validator.
 Allows you to check a phone number and give some details.

 Exemples of usage are provided in https://github.com/wassim21/PhoneValidator/blob/master/src/app/app.component.html.

-We used awesome-phonenumber as library to validate phone number provided in https://github.com/grantila/awesome-phonenumber This phone validator is multilingual.
-We provide for an english version of list of countries.
+We used awesome-phonenumber as library to validate phone number provided in https://github.com/grantila/awesome-phonenumber

+This phone validator is multilingual.
+We provide for now an english version of list of countries.

 ## Installation